 When to go to Rome?

 Most people plan their exploration of Rome for the summer season.
-For our part, we can recommend visiting Rome at any time of the year except the summer season.
-Why?
+For our part, we can recommend visiting Rome in the off-season, as there are really long queues in high season.

 What to see in Rome?